New announcement. Learn more

 Common issues we detect include:

-• Water ingress and leaks, trapped moisture, condensation, air leaks
+• Water ingress and leaks, trapped moisture, condensation, and air leaks

 • Cracks and voids in structural components